ntop/nProbe/doc/src/introduction.rst

 .. note::

-   An nProbe restart is recommended once the license has been applied to make sure all the new functionalities will be unlocked.
+   A nProbe restart is recommended once the license has been applied to make sure all the new functionalities will be unlocked.